Washington Nurse Practitioner Licensure Steps - 2023

 What's Here? - Table of Contents

-If you’ve determined it’s worth your while to look further into becoming a licensed nurse practitioner in Washington State, read on for the four essential steps on how to achieve licensure in the Evergreen State.
+If you’ve determined it’s worth your while to look further into becoming a licensed nurse practitioner in Washington State, read on to learn how to become a nurse practitioner (NP) in Washington.

 Before jumping straight into the nurse practitioner role, you must first become licensed as a registered nurse (RN) in Washington State.
 RNs perform hands-on patient-care duties including administering medication prescribed by a physician, providing wound care, and documenting patients’ conditions.